Skip to main content

 Result: Proactive monitoring and auto-remediation of common agent issues before they become tickets.

-Scenario: Large enterprise wants different agent display names per department for charge-back reporting.
+Scenario: A large enterprise wants different agent display names per department for charge-back reporting.

 # Department-based agent naming